Paris Saint-Germain FC Youth Academy: Titi d'Or

-The Titi d'Or is an annual award presented by Les Titis du PSG to the two most promising players, one male and one female, from the Paris Saint-Germain FC Youth Academy, as voted for by their peers.
-Les Titis du PSG is an association affiliated to Paris Saint-Germain that covers the club's academy.
-All previous winners have become professional footballers after receiving the trophy, with many going on to play for PSG's professional teams.

-The award has been given to male players since 2007, with the exception of 2010 due to the transfer of the Les Titis du PSG website.
-Since 2019, it has also been awarded to the most talented female player.
-Hervin Ongenda and Kingsley Coman have each won the award twice, more than any other player.
-In February 2025, during the 2024 Titi d'Or ceremony, PSG and Les Titis du PSG paid tribute to the late Moroccan player Abdelaziz Barrada, the first winner of the Titi d'Or in 2007.
-The most recent recipients are male striker Ibrahim Mbaye and female goalkeeper Alyssa Fernandes, who won the 2024 Titi d'Or.
+The Titi d'Or is an annual award presented by Les Titis du PSG to the most promising male and female players in the PSG Academy, as voted for by their peers.
+Les Titis du PSG is an association affiliated with PSG that covers the club's academy.
+All previous recipients have gone on to become professional footballers, with many later representing PSG's first team.
+The award has been presented to male players since 2007, except in 2010 due to the transfer of the Les Titis du PSG website.
+A women's award was introduced in 2019.
+Hervin Ongenda and Kingsley Coman are the only players to have won the Titi d'Or twice.
+Since 2021, previous winners have not been eligible to receive the award a second time.
+In February 2025, during the 2024 ceremony, PSG and Les Titis du PSG paid tribute to the late Moroccan midfielder Abdelaziz Barrada, the inaugural recipient of the award in 2007.

-Voted for by the public until 2011, the Titi d'Or has since been chosen by peer vote.
-Players from the U17s, U19s and Espoirs teams who have played a maximum of five matches for PSG's professional team or throughout their career are eligible for the award.
-Their teammates fill out a ballot with the names of the three players, in order of preference, they consider worthy of this distinction.
-The vote is secret.
-The first-place finisher receives 5 points, the second 3, and the third 1.
-The player with the most points wins.
-In the event of a tie, the player with the most first places is chosen as PSG's most promising player.
+Initially decided by public vote, the Titi d'Or has been determined by peer voting since 2011.
+Players from PSG's U17, U19 and Espoirs teams cast secret ballots ranking the three candidates they consider most deserving of the award, while the women's U19 players vote for the female recipient.
+Votes are allocated on a 5–3–1 points system, with five points awarded for a first-place vote, three for second place and one for third.
+The players with the highest point totals are declared the winners.
+In the event of a tie, the player with the most first-place votes receives the award.
+Male players are eligible only if they have made no more than 20 appearances for PSG's first team or in professional football.

 Winners

-Late Moroccan player Abdelaziz Barrada won the first Titi d'Or in 2007.
+Abdelaziz Barrada won the inaugural Titi d'Or award in 2007.